clairejyzhang/claire.com/posts-learning/05-ems.md

 title: 'First responders as extreme designers'
 roles: ['Volunteering']
 year: 2023
 description: Provided free emergency medical care to members of the Columbia University and Morningside Heights community, including intervention decision, administration of intervention, and transport.
-Volunteered 200 total hours and learned how to become a better user researchers.
+Volunteered 200 total hours and learned how to become a better user researcher.
-num: 06
+num: 05
 image: "/images/emt/emt-thumbnail.png"

 ---